 - How to leverage Poll Everywhere to Keep your Learners Alert from Dr. Mark Lavercombe, The Productive Physician

 Hypothes.is is a social annotation program that is integrated into Bridges.

 Faculty can use Hypothesi.s for group annotations on a web article or Google document.

 Peerceptiv is now available in Bridges.

-Peerceptive is a peer assessment tool that allows students to demonstrate knowledge of a subject through peer assessment, while building desirable soft skills such as critical thinking and teamwork.
+Peerceptiv is a peer assessment tool that allows students to demonstrate knowledge of a subject through peer assessment, while building desirable soft skills such as critical thinking and teamwork.
 Students give and receive actionable feedback on assignments from classmates, allowing them to connect with their peers in a meaningful way on or away from campus.
 Peerceptiv generates valid and reliable grades- improving efficiency of instruction at any scale with a variety of possible assignment types in any subject matter.
-Please reach out to firstname.lastname@example.org if you are interested in integrating Peerceptive into your Bridges course.
-More videos and information about Peerceptive is available in Bridges Essentials (login required).
+Please reach out to email@example.com if you are interested in integrating Peerceptiv into your Bridges course.
+More videos and information about Peerceptiv is available in Bridges Essentials (login required).

 - Use Peerceptiv in Sakai

 - Create a New Course and How to Create an Assignment